melsakka07/my-resume-2020/README.md

 Presentations
 •	Presented several workshops at Telecommunication Regularity Authority (TRA) in United Arab Emirates:
 •	“Bridging the Standardization Gap” for ITU World Telecomm. & Information Society Day.
-Dubai, May 2019.
-•	“Multi-Access Edge Computing Use Cases and Applications” for ITU IMT2020, SWG2.
+Dubai, May 2019.•	“Multi-Access Edge Computing Use Cases and Applications” for ITU IMT2020, SWG2.
 Dubai, October 2017.
 •	“Mission Critical IoT Communication in 5G” for ITU IMT2020, SWG2 Committee #2.
-Dubai, September 2017
+Dubai, September 2017.

 Guest Speaker
 •	Guest Speaker at Polystar User Group: “Business Intelligence & Analytics in the Era of (NFV), and (SDN) of 5G Networks.”
 Stockholm, October 2017.

-Core Competence (3/4)

 Artificial Intelligence and Quantum Computing

 Artificial Intelligence are critical to drive business transformation.
 Fusing Artificial Intelligence and IoT will catalyze new digital value creation for Communications Service Providers (CSPs) and Enterprises as Artificial Intelligence and the Internet of Things strongly complement each other, with each technology's strength addressing the other's weakness.
 On the other hand, the current quantum computing for machine learning is transitioning from a research topic to a technology that unlocks new computational capabilities.
 We are only one creative algorithm away from valuable near-term applications.